-Dental Hygiene Trends in Laser Therapy Performed by a Dental Hygienist
+Dental Hygiene Trends in Laser Therapy

 Similar to the medical field, the field of dentistry is in constant flux – ever-changing to meet the needs of both dental professionals and patients.
 With a significant amount of nonsurgical periodontal care already being rendered by the dental hygienist, a number of states now authorize delegation of duties consisting of laser procedures to the dental hygienist.